Special Interest Sessions

 San Diego Convention Center, Room 11

-Session Description: During this 90-minute special-interest session, sickle cell disease (SCD) registry and real-world evidence (RWE) leaders will discuss progress across numerous SCD data initiatives, including the ASH Research Collaborative’s SCD Data Hub and other federal and non-federal programs.
-Specific topics include examples of using real-world data (RWD) to generate RWE, how RWD can be used to monitor clinical practice and outcomes for patients who receive cell and gene therapies, various approaches to ensuring data quality when using electronic health record data (EHR), federal priorities related to RWE generation that supports regulated research, and a new project to increased SCD-specific data standards within EHRs.
+During this 90-minute special-interest session, sickle cell disease (SCD) registry and real-world evidence (RWE) leaders will discuss progress across numerous SCD data initiatives, including the ASH Research Collaborative's SCD Data Hub and other federal and non-federal programs.
+Specific topics include examples of using real-world data (RWD) to generate RWE, how RWD can be used to monitor clinical practice and outcomes for patients who receive cell and gene therapies, various approaches to ensuring data quality when using electronic health record data (EHR), federal priorities related to RWE generation that supports regulated research, and a new project to increase SCD-specific data standards with EHRs.

 Co-Chairs: